Certified Training with Branch-and-Bound for Lyapunov-stable Neural Control: Details of the Implementation and Experiments

-We use a batch size of 30000 for all the training.
-We mainly use a learning rate of $5\times 10^{-3}$, except $2\times 10^{-2}$ for path tracking.
-In the loss function, we set $\lambda$ to $10^{-4}$, $\lambda_p$ to 0.1, and $\eps$ to 0.01.
-We try to make $\rho_{\text{ratio}}$ as large as possible for individual systems, as long as the training works.
-We set $\rho_{\text{ratio}}=0.1$ for 2D quadrotor.
-For inverted pendulum and path tracking, the range of $\rho_{\text{ratio}}$ is between 0.5 and 0.9 for different settings.
-We start our dynamic splits after 100 initial training steps and continue until 5000 training steps (for 2D quadrotor) or if the training finishes before that (for other systems).
-For the adversarial attack, we use PGD with 10 steps and a step size of 0.25 relative to the size of subregion.
-We fix $\rho=1.0$ during the training.
-At test time, we slightly reduce $\rho$ to 0.9 for 2D quadrotor while we keep $\rho=1.0$ for other systems.
-Using a slightly smaller $\rho$ at test time instead of the value used for training has been similarly done in \citet{yang2024lyapunov} to ease the verification.
-Each training is done using a single NVIDIA GeForce RTX 2080 Ti GPU, while the verification with \abcrown at test time is done on a NVIDIA RTX A6000 GPU which is the same GPU model used by \citet{yang2024lyapunov}.
+We use a batch size of 30000 for all the training, with a learning rate of $5\times 10^{-3}$.
+We train models for up to 15,000 steps, but training for relatively smaller systems converges much faster.
+In the loss function, we set $\lambda$ to $10^{-4}$, $\lambda_p$ to 0.1, and $\eps$ to $10^{-4}$.
+The only hyperparameter we tune for individual systems is $\rho_{\text{ratio}}$: we try to make it as large as possible for individual systems to maximize ROA, as long as the training works, which is principled.
+For Inverted Pendulum and Path tracking, the range of $\rho_{\text{ratio}}$ is between 0.6 and 0.9; for other systems, we set $\rho_{\text{ratio}}=0.1$.
+We start our dynamic splits after 100 initial training steps.
+We use auto\_LiRPA~\citep{xu2020automatic} to compute certified bounds, and we configure it to mainly use the backward bound propagation algorithm (a.k.a., CROWN~\citep{zhang2018efficient} generalized to general computational graphs), while we use Interval Bound Propagation (IBP)~\citep{gowal2018effectiveness,mirman2018differentiable} for bounding hidden layers of NNs required for the linear relaxation in CROWN, following \citet{zhang2019towards,xu2020automatic}.
+For PGD, we use 10 steps and a step size of 0.25 relative to the size of the subregion.